eledia/local_eledia_webservicesuite/local/eledia_webservicesuite/README.txt

-This plugin provides new webservice function for moodle.
+This plugin provides new webservice functions for moodle.

 Installation:
 To install the plugin just copy the folder "eledia_webservicesuite" into moodle/local/.